“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” — Ralph Waldo Emerson

-People-pleasing, or as I like to call it, the Simon Says Syndrome, is when you put other people's wants, needs, and feelings before your own.
+People-pleasing — or as I like to call it, the Simon Says Syndrome — is when you put other people's wants, needs, and feelings before your own.

-It is not a sickness, and definitely, not a mental disorder.
+It is not a sickness, and definitely not a mental disorder.

 Myth: People-pleasing is a Life Sentence

-Absolutely not!
+Absolutely not.

-It won’t sting any less, though.
+It won't sting any less to hear it, though.

 But here's the good news.

-So, what really goes on in the mind of a people-pleaser?
+So what really goes on in the mind of a people-pleaser?

-4 Reasons for People-pleasing: The WHY(s)
+4 Reasons for People-Pleasing: The WHYs

 Do any of these sound like you?

 And let's be honest.
-This journey is for the brave and the vulnerable.
+That journey is for the brave and the vulnerable.

 You don't think you're good enough.

-4 Ways to Stop People-pleasing: The HOW(s)
+4 Ways to Stop People-Pleasing: The HOWs

 People-pleasing is not the end-all-be-all.